Guidance on College Uniform

 - The colouring of parts of the hair e.g. where there is a complete contrast to the main colour is not permitted.
 Hair colour which is not considered to be natural e.g. blues and purples, are not permitted.

-- Students are not to have their hair cut very short (No shorter than blade/ grade 2) or have large variation between hair length in different parts without it being blended in.
+- Students are not to have their hair cut very short (No shorter than blade/grade 1) or have large variation between hair length in different parts without it being blended in.

 - Having lines or patterns cut into their hairstyle, e.g. v-cuts, is not acceptable.

-- Students with long hair must ensure this does not impede their vision, cover their face or provide a health and safety risk.
+- Students with long hair must ensure this does not impede their vision, cover their face or provide a health and safety risks.

-The PE kit has been designed to cater for the broad range of sporting activities that take place in our PE lessons.
-Students are informed in advance of their PE lesson which items of the PE kit they will require.
+The PE kit has been designed to cater for the broad range of sporting activities that take place in PE.
+Students are informed in advance which items of the PE kit they will require.
 Only when there is a risk to safety (e.g. frozen playing fields) will activities be re-located to an indoor venue.

 - Polo Shirt – Purple with white trim & Corpus Christi badge for indoor lessons and summer term outdoor lessons.